laurareyma/Internships/README.md

 * [Solve](https://solve.mit.edu/) is an initiative of MIT.
 They believe that to achieve a more sustainable and equitable future for all, new voices and ideas are needed.
 They launch open calls to find exceptional and diverse solutions to the most pressing global challenges from anywhere in the world.
 Selected innovators are supported by MIT and its community of collaborators to amplify their impact and drive lasting change.

+* [YOUNG CHAMPIONS OF THE EARTH](https://www.unep.org/youngchampions/apply/timeline) if you have at least 6 months experience working on a big idea to protect or restore the environment and will be aged between 18 and 30, you are eligible to apply.

+* [AIM Research Program](https://www.charityentrepreneurship.com/research-training-program), this online program is designed to equip participants with the tools and skills needed to identify, compare, and recommend the most effective charities and interventions.
+It is a full-time, fully cost-covered program that will run online for 12 weeks.

 USA:

 * [RIPS](https://www.ipam.ucla.edu/programs/student-research-programs/), Research in Industrial Projects for Students